top of page

 We understand that every child is eager to discover what awaits them in this competition!

-Tiny Coder - Winner - $200
+Tiny Coders - Winner - $100

-Junior Coder - Winner - $300
+Junior Coders - Winner - $150

-Teen Coder - Winner - $400
+Teen Coders - Winner - $200

-Senior Coder - Winner - $500
+Senior Coders - Winner - $250

 Indeed, talent will be acknowledged.
-In each category, the top 5 children will be awarded trophies, while all participants selected for the second round will receive certificates.
+In each category, the top 5 children will be awarded trophies, while all participants selected for the final round will receive certificates.
 Moreover, the overall champion trophy will be presented to the most exceptional coder.
 In each round, the participant with the highest points will be honored with a trophy.
 Additionally, the awards ceremony will take place in front of a large audience, providing a special moment to celebrate your achievements.
 Furthermore, our media partners will publish your accomplishments, ensuring that your success reaches a broader audience.

 Award Winner